SkuVault is happy to officially announce the launch of our Lots, FIFO, and FEFO features. Each feature is beneficial to the following industries:

 *Important note: A SKU can have many Lots, but Lots can only have one SKU.

-Who it’s for: Retailers, vendors, and anyone selling goods that can exprire.
-For manufacturers that already have MRP, we can track finished good Lots and do warehousing for you.
+Who it’s for: Retailers, vendors, and anyone selling goods that can expire.
+For manufacturers that already have MRP, we can track finished goods Lots and do warehousing for you.